Quansight-Labs/quansight-labs-site/posts/2021/01/packaging_painpoints_in_2021.md

     - The relocation of depending binaries must be done manually in some cases.

-## topic 2: The conda world
+## Topic 2: The conda world

 - Conda itself is almost unmaintained

 _RG: a quick peek at [the conda repo](https://github.com/conda/conda/pulse) indeed shows declining activity.
-Hopefully the new conda_
+Hopefully the new Conda Community organization will help generate new energy for `conda` contributions._

 - Mamba is still a little tricky/slow to install